mybatis/mybatis-dynamic-sql/src/site/markdown/docs/quickStart.md

 select statement if desired.
 Your table should be defined by extending the `AlisableSqlTable<T>` class.

 The class `org.mybatis.dynamic.sql.SqlColumn` is used to define columns for use in the library.
-SqlColumns should be created using the builder methods in SqlTable.
+SqlColumns should be created using the builder methods in `SqlTable`.
 A column definition includes:

 1. The Java type